bskinn/pent/doc/source/tutorial/defs/tokens.rst

-The 'number' token allows for selectively matching numbers of varying types in the text being parsed; in particular, matches can be constrained by sign (positive, negative, or either) or by format (integer, float, or scientific notation; or, combinations of these).
+The 'number' token allows for selectively matching numbers of varying types in the text being parsed; in particular, matches can be constrained by sign (positive, negative, or either) or by format (integer, decimal, or scientific notation; or, combinations of these).

 The 'number' token takes three required, single-character arguments: